durtal/betfaiR/README.md

 betfaiR
 =======

-**coming soon** (hopefully)

-This package still requires some work, but you can use it to place a bet with the `placeOrders` method.
-I don't recommend placing any huge bets with this, I am testing with small stakes, so any issues you encounter let me know.
+This package likely still needs a little work, but you can use it to place a bet with the `placeOrders` method.
+Please proceed with caution when placing any bets, and if you encounter any issues let me know.

 #### Installation